Hiking Tours on the Isle of Skye

 Highlights

-• Hike among the iconic rock formations of The Storr and Quiraing
+• Hike among the iconic rock formations of The Old Mann of Storr and the Quiraing

-• Sample a local dram or two at Skye's oldest distillery - Talisker
+• Sample a local dram or two at Talisker Distillery on the Isle of Skye

 • Overnight in renowned Sligachan in the shadow of the jagged Cuillin Ridge

-• Enjoy island hospitality in the lively pubs of harbourside Portree
+• Enjoy island hospitality in the lively pubs of harborside Portree

 • Combine Skye with a trip to the Outer Hebrides for the ultimate island adventure

 There are few places in Scotland as spectacular and iconic as the Isle of Skye.
-The history, the legends, the scenery, the culture, the music, and the poetry offer something magical that make it the perfect place for a self-guided walking trip.
+The history, the legends, the scenery, the culture, the music, and the poetry offer something magical that make it the perfect place for a self-guided hiking tour.
 The island's dramatic rocky landscapes of The Storr, Quiraing and the Cuillin Ridge enchant as much as the castles, lush glens and beaches.
 After a day of exploring, soak up island life in the island's capital of Portree, full of lively pubs and friendly locals.
+We have several different ways to experience Skye to suit a variety of travel goals, ranging from Classic hiking tours, to Rail & Hikes and even Drive & Hikes.

 Discover Isle of Skye